Install the Trustee operator

 PERSONA: Operational security expert

 You can assume that everything running in the trustee-operator-system namespace should run in a trusted, separate environment.
-Because of the limitations of this ARO workshop, it is not possible to set up two clusters.

 This whole section can be automated with the following command: